Fun Facts About Italy. Bet You Didn't Know!

 - The Jewish Ghetto in Rome is now one of the most expensive real estate area in the city.

-- With over 5 million people, Rome is Italy's largest Italy.
+- With about 2.8 million people, Rome is Italy's largest Italy.
+Milan is the second with 1.3 million people.

-- Italy has a population of over 58 million.
+- Italy has a population of over 60 million, foreigners are 8.2% of the population.

 - Italians refer to their country as Italia.